Edb83/penny-for-your-thoughts/README.md

 ### Automated testing

 - [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - ran an audit on all pages for both desktop and mobile.

 Summary:

   - Performance = **Average**
-    - The worst metric due to issues around image size and not using next-gen filetypes, particularly on gallery.html where the score was 81% on desktop - it is beyond the scope of this project to address this
+    - The worst metric due to issues around image size and not using next-gen filetypes, particularly on gallery.html where the score was 74% on mobile - it is beyond the scope of this project to address this
     - Unused CSS - removed hover.min.css from all but index.html where it is used on the intro gallery images
   - Accessibility = **Good**
     - Various links missing discernable names (mainly nav bar and footer) - fixed by adding aria labels to all links across the site